Upon completion of Basic life support and cardiopulmonary resuscitation (BLS & CPR) you will learn these major questions:

 - After 30 compressions, open the airway using an appropriate technique.
 If an object is seen, remove the object from the patient’s mouth by finger sweep.
 Use the tongue-jaw lift to open the patient’s mouth.
 Insert the index finger of the other hand along the inside of the cheek into the throat, using a hooking action to dislodge the foreign body and lift it out.

 DO NOT use finger sweep on unresponsive patients who have a gag reflex.

 5. Attempt to give ventilation.
 If there are no signs of breathing, give one slow breath (first ventilation).
 If unsuccessful, the patient’s head and try again (second ventilation).

 6.If after 2 attempts of ventilation you are not able to achieve chest rise, continue CPR.

 14.3 Pregnant or Obese Responsive Adult (patient standing or sitting)

 Chest thrusts are to be used only with patients in late stages of pregnancy or with the markedly obese when abdominal thrusts cannot be applied effectively.

 - Determine if the obstruction is complete or partial obstruction with poor air exchange.
 Ask, “Are you choking?” or “Can you speak?”.
-If partial obstruction, encourage the patient to cough.
-If unable to cough, go to next step.
+If a partial obstruction, encourage the patient to cough.
+If unable to cough, go to the next step.